electric-eloquence/fepper-drupal/backend/drupal/themes/fepper/README.md

 ## Configuration

-The theme has no menu or modifiable settings.
-There is no configuration.
+The theme has no menu or administerable settings.

 ## Copyright

-Copyright (C) 2017  Electric Eloquence
+Copyright (C) 2017 - ∞ Electric Eloquence

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by